ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # Introduction

-This document defines a base network-wide inventory YANG data model that is application- and technology-agnostic.
+This document defines a base network inventory
+YANG data model that is application- and technology-agnostic.
 The base data model can be augmented to describe application- and technology-specific information.
+Please note that the usage of term "network inventory",in the context of this I-D, is to indicate that it is describing "network-wide" scope inventory information.

-Network-wide inventory is a fundamental functional block in the overall network management which was specified many years ago.
-Network-wide inventory management is a critical part for ensuring that the network remains healthy (e.g., auditing to identify faulty elements), well-planned (e.g., identify assets to upgrade or to decommission), and maintained appropriately to meet the performance objectives.
-Also, network-wide inventory management allows operators to keep track of which devices are deployed in their networks, including relevant embedded software and hardware versions.
+Network inventory is a fundamental functional block in the overall network management which was specified many years ago.
+Network inventory management is a critical part for ensuring that the network remains healthy (e.g., auditing to identify faulty elements), well-planned (e.g., identify assets to upgrade or to decommission), and maintained appropriately to meet the performance objectives.
+Also, network inventory management allows operators to keep track of which devices are deployed in their networks, including relevant embedded software and hardware versions.